The 20 Best Esotropia Doctors Near Me in Maryland, US

 English

-Lan Chang is an Ophthalmologist in Kensington, Maryland.
+Lan Chang is an Ophthalmologist practicing medicine in Kensington, Maryland.
 Dr. Chang is rated as an Advanced provider by MediFind in the treatment of Esotropia.
-Her top areas of expertise are Strabismus, Esotropia, Amblyopia, and Epicanthal Folds.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Strabismus, Esotropia, Amblyopia, and Epicanthal Folds.
+Dr. Chang is board certified in American Board Of Ophthalmology.

 Experienced in Esotropia